snownus/pinterest_crawler/README.md

 # pinterest_crawler
-a system for pinterest crawling
+A system for pinterest crawling

-A demo for crawling Pinterest search pages.
+We give a demo for crawling search page first.

-Given a query, we can crawl images from the search page.
+Change the search query and data folder, you can crawl any pages.

+# We will update the codes soon and build a system.